Consumer Medicine Information

 How long to use it

 BIMTOP eye drops help control your condition, but do not cure it.
-Therefore,it must
+Therefore, they

 Continue using BIMTOP eye drops for as long as your doctor prescribes.